Adg0/TreeTycoon/README.md

-# :deciduous_tree: Silvanus: Grow seedling into a meta tree.
+# :deciduous_tree: TreeTycoon *grow your seedling into a meta tree*

 :warning: *This is a proof of concept, not to be used in production environment.*

 ## Summary

-Silvanus is an `on-chain` dynamic NFT game.
+TreeTycoon is an `on-chain` dynamic NFT game.

 Players water seedling NFTs to grow them into a tree.